Debbie Howell 1955 - 2020 - Obituary

 Debbie loved gardening, traveling to National Parks, bee-keeping, and tending her flowers.
 She loved her family and friends and was always thinking of others.

-Mrs. Howell is survived by her husband, Edward N. Howell whom she married Jan.
-2, 1999; her four children, Michelle Regel and her husband Jeffrey of Bellefonte, Mark Passarelli of Hyde, Patty Alexander and her husband David of Waynesboro and Pastor Nace Howell and his wife Bethany of Ronan, MT; six grandchildren; one great-granddaughter; five sisters, Nancy Siglinger of Yorktown, VA, Sandy Best and her husband John of Grampian, Barbara Fears and her husband Bruce of Seattle, WA, Kandi Pollick and her husband Rodney of Olanta, and Robin Thompson of Mineral Springs; and numerous nieces and nephews.
+Mrs. Howell is survived by her husband, Edward N. Howell whom she married January 2, 1999, her four children; Michelle Regel and her husband Jeffrey of Bellefonte, Mark Passarelli of Hyde, Patty Alexander and her husband David of Waynesboro and Pastor Nace Howell and his wife Bethany of Ronan, MT; six grandchildren; one great granddaughter; five sisters; Nancy Siglinger of Yorktown, VA, Sandy Best and her husband John of Grampian, Barbara Fears and her husband Bruce of Seattle, WA, Kandi Pollick and her husband Rodney of Olanta, and Robin Thompson of Mineral Springs; and numerous nieces and nephews.

 She was preceded in death by her parents and an infant brother.

-Funeral services will be held at 11 a.m. on Tuesday, June 23, 2020 at the Bennett and Houser Funeral Home, Inc. of Clearfield with her son, Pastor Nace Howell officiating.
+Funeral Services will be held at 11:00 AM on Tuesday, June 23, 2020 at the Bennett and Houser Funeral Home, Inc. of Clearfield with her son, Pastor Nace Howell officiating.
 Interment will be in Mt.
 Zion Memorial Cemetery, Olanta.

 The family suggests that memorial contributions be made to St Jude Children's Research Hospital, 501 St. Jude Place, Memphis, TN 38105 or the Olanta Lutheran Church, Olanta, PA 16863.